p3trichorr/soal-shift-sisop-modul-2-I07-2021/README.md

   }
 }
 ```
-In problem 3B, we are needed to download 10 photos for each directory, and each photo will be downloaded for every 5 seconds, the first thing I do is to choose the directory to be the place of the photo that will be downloaded, therefore I use `chdir(downloaddirectory)` command, after that I will make format name for the photo using `struct tm *` command to get the localtime from my laptop then I use `strftime` command to break down the time so it will go like the format that the question want.
+In problem 3B, we are needed to download 10 photos for each directory, and each photo will be downloaded for every 5 seconds, the first thing I do is to choose the directory to be the place of the photo that will be downloaded, therefore I use `chdir(datedirectory)` command, after that I will make format name for the photo using `struct tm *` command to get the localtime from my laptop then I use `strftime` command to break down the time so it will go like the format that the question want.
 Now, I want to make format to download the photos including the size of the photos using `sprintf` command.
 And now, in the child process in `char *argv[]` function, I write `{"wget", link, "-O", datephoto, "-o", "/dev/null" NULL}` to get the picture, I use `wget` so I can get the photo from the link, then I use `-O` so the output  will be seen in the `datephoto` directory or document, after that I use `-o` to log all the message or in this case the photos to the logfile, lastly I will use `"/dev/null"` so it will give the permission.
 After that, I will use `sleep` command, so eaxh photo will be downloaded for every 5 seconds.
 And the last thing that I will do is to use `chdir("..")` command, so the downloaded photo will be downloaded to the next directory or the new one.